Local Path Planning among Pushable Objects based on Reinforcement Learning: EXPERIMENTAL VALIDATION

 \subsection{Simulation}

-In this section, we demonstrate simulated performance of the trained policy to solve unknown problems both quantitatively and qualitatively.
-We train the policy with two settings, single room configuration, and multiple room configurations.
-In the single room setting we train the agent with random box positions in the same room (shown in Fig.~\ref{Fig:experiment_1}, whilst in the multiple rooms setting the agent is trained with eight different room layouts.
-Our results show that in the single room configuration, we can train a policy to generalise to unseen obstacle positions in a known environment with optimized behaviours and a low failure rate.
-In the multiple room setting, we show that a policy can also generalise to unseen obstacle positions in unseen environments at the cost of less optimized behaviour.
+Initially, we evaluate the effectiveness of our trained policy through both numerical and observational assessments in a simulated environment.
+The training is conducted under two distinct scenarios: a single room and multiple rooms.
+In the single-room scenario, the agent's training involves navigating through randomly placed objects, as depicted in Fig.~\ref{Fig:experiment_1}.
+Conversely, the multiple-room scenario introduces the agent to eight varied room configurations.
+Our findings indicate that within the single-room setup, the policy successfully adapts to novel obstacle arrangements within a familiar setting, showcasing efficient strategies and a minimal rate of failures.
+Meanwhile, in the context of multiple rooms, the policy demonstrates adaptability to new obstacle placements across unfamiliar settings, albeit with slightly less refined behaviors.

-The following training settings are used for both experiments.
-The scene generation and randomization protocols are described in Sec.~\ref{sec:method}, where we randomize the positions of the agent, goal, and boxes, train with a curriculum, and apply domain randomization to the input and output space.
-We use ADAM as the optimizer~\cite{kingma2014adam}, with l2 regularization to help with stability~\cite{farebrother2018generalization}.
-We also add gradient clipping to avoid exploding gradients, which typically occurs when off-policy learning, function approximation, and value bootstrapping are all present (deadly triad)~\cite{sutton2018reinforcement}.
-An adaptive learning rate is utilized based on the KL threshold.
-We use a horizon length of $50$, and policy update frequency of $20$ physics steps ($333$ms).
-The maximum episode length is set to $45$ seconds, or $2700$ physics steps.
-We train $4,000$ environments in parallel with mini-batch of $2,000$ samples every update.
-Training is conducted using an NVIDIA RTX 3080 GPU for $20,000$ policy update steps.
+For both experimental setups, we implement identical training configurations.
+The methodology for scene creation and the introduction of variability are outlined in Sec.~\ref{sec:method}, highlighting the random allocation of agent, target, and pushable object locations, the adoption of a progressively challenging curriculum, and the application of domain randomization to both inputs and outputs.
+The optimization process leverages the ADAM algorithm~\cite{kingma2014adam}, enhanced with l2 regularization to improve stability~\cite{farebrother2018generalization}, and incorporates gradient clipping to mitigate the risk of exploding gradients, a common issue in scenarios involving off-policy learning, approximate function representation, and value bootstrapping (referred to as the deadly triad)~\cite{sutton2018reinforcement}.
+An adaptive learning rate strategy is employed, guided by a predefined KL divergence threshold.
+The training protocol specifies a horizon of $50$ actions, with policy updates occurring every $20$ physics simulation steps (equivalent to $333$ milliseconds).
+Episodes are capped at a duration of $45$ seconds, translating to $2700$ physics simulation steps.
+The training process engages $4,000$ parallel environments, with each update drawing on a mini-batch of $2,000$ samples.
+This regimen is executed on an NVIDIA RTX 3080 GPU, spanning $20,000$ policy update iterations.